dapplets/dapplet-docs/static/md/twitter_adapter_0_9_0.md

   * #### like

-  Subscription on liking the tweet.
+  Subscription to liking the tweet.

   Takes a function: